jbakse/site_builder/content/vectors/index.md

 Compare creating scenes using direct mark making vs. cut-out shapes.

 ### Setup
 Divide class into groups.
-Give some groups flet and scissors and the other group paper and makers.
+Give some groups felt and scissors and the other group paper and makers.

 ### Create
 *Groups, 5 minutes*